-It is a type of chronic inflammatory bowel disease that most commonly affects the ileum (last part of the small intestine, colon and rectum).
+It is a chronic inflammatory bowel disease that most commonly affects the ileum (the last part of the small intestine, colon, and rectum).

-They can be mild or serious which are:
+They can be mild or severe, which are:

 The exact cause of Crohn‘s disease is unknown, although it is believed that the malfunctioning of the immune system and a bacterial infection may be at the root of its development.
-Studies have determined that the body’s response to bacteria can cause the lining of the digestive tract to become inflamed.
-It is also believed that there is a slight genetic tendency that contributes to the probability that people who have a family history with the disease are more susceptible to its development.
+Studies have determined that the body’s response to bacteria can cause the digestive tract lining to become inflamed.
+It is also believed that a slight genetic tendency contributes to the probability that people who have a family history of the disease are more susceptible to its development.

 A diagnosis of Crohn’s disease is usually made after the gastroenterologist has ruled out other problems that present with similar symptoms, such as irritable bowel syndrome (IBS) and colon cancer.
 Procedures such as blood tests, a colonoscopy, barium enema, or several x-rays can be used to diagnose the disease.

-The initial treatment of this condition is almost always done with medications, diet and changes in lifestyle as recommended by the gastroenterologist.
-The goal of any treatment is to reduce the inflammation that triggers the symptoms.
-Although there is no “cure” medical treatment can reduce these symptoms in order to generate greater comfort.
+The initial treatment of this condition is almost always done with medications, diet, and changes in lifestyle as recommended by the gastroenterologist.
+Any therapy aims to reduce the inflammation that triggers the symptoms.
+Although there is no “cure,” medical treatment can reduce these symptoms to generate greater comfort.
 Corticosteroids can reduce this inflammation.
 In more advanced cases, surgery may be necessary.